Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MAY id="cpp-design-logical-client-enumerations-enumish-pattern" %} provide an 'extensible enum' pattern for storing service enumerations which provides reasonable constant values.
 This pattern stores the value as a string but provides public static member fields with the individual values for customer consumption.
 For example:

 {% highlight cpp %}
-#include <azure.hpp> // for Azure::Core::LocaleInvariantCaseInsensitiveEqual
+#include <azure.hpp> // for Azure::Core::Details::LocaleInvariantCaseInsensitiveEqual
 #include <utility> // for std::move
 namespace Azure { namespace Group { namespace Service {